Psychosis: Treatment

 The medical teachings of the fourth-century philosopher and physician Hippocrates of Cos proposed a natural, rather than supernatural, cause of human illness.
 In Hippocrates' work, the Hippocratic corpus, a holistic explanation for health and disease was developed to include madness and other "diseases of the mind".
 Hippocrates writes:

 Men ought to know that from the brain, and from the brain only, arise our pleasures, joys, laughter, and jests, as well as our sorrows, pains, griefs and tears.
 Through it, in particular, we think, see, hear, and distinguish the ugly from the beautiful, the bad from the good, the pleasant from the unpleasant....
 It is the same thing which makes us mad or delirious, inspires us with dread and fear, whether by night or by day, brings sleeplessness, inopportune mistakes, aimless anxieties, absentmindedness, and acts that are contrary to habit.

 Hippocrates espoused a theory of humoralism wherein disease is resultant of a shifting balance in bodily fluids including blood, phlegm, black bile, and yellow bile.
 According to humoralism, each fluid or "humour" has temperamental or behavioral correlates.
 In the case of psychosis, symptoms are thought to be caused by an excess of both blood and yellow bile.
 Thus, the proposed surgical intervention for psychotic or manic behavior was bloodletting.

 18th-century physician, educator, and widely considered "founder of American psychiatry", Benjamin Rush, also prescribed bloodletting as a first-line treatment for psychosis.
 Although not a proponent of humoralism, Rush believed that active purging and bloodletting were efficacious corrections for disruptions in the circulatory system, a complication he believed was the primary cause of "insanity".
 Although Rush's treatment modalities are now considered antiquated and brutish, his contributions to psychiatry, namely the biological underpinnings of psychiatric phenomenon including psychosis, have been invaluable to the field.
-In honor of such contributions, Benjamin Rush's image is in the official seal of the American Psychiatric Association.
+In honor of such contributions, Benjamin Rush's image was used in the official seal of the American Psychiatric Association from 1922 to 2015.

 Early 20th-century treatments for severe and persisting psychosis were characterized by an emphasis on shocking the nervous system.
 Such therapies include insulin shock therapy, cardiazol shock therapy, and electroconvulsive therapy.
 Despite considerable risk, shock therapy was considered highly efficacious in the treatment of psychosis including schizophrenia.
 The acceptance of high-risk treatments led to more invasive medical interventions including psychosurgery.